caseyg/awesome/TOPICS.md

 *   [samizdatco/arbor](https://github.com/samizdatco/arbor) - a graph visualization library using web workers and jQuery

-*   [openannotation/annotator](https://github.com/openannotation/annotator) - Annotation tools for the web.
-Select text, images, or (nearly) anything else, and add your notes.

 ## blog

 *   [otaviocc/obsidian-microblog](https://github.com/otaviocc/obsidian-microblog) - Micro.publish is an Obsidian plugin to publish notes directly to Micro.blog, written in TypeScript